| | |

 Divide dough in half and wrap up one half in plastic wrap.

 To the other half, press down middle of dough, then add colorfood powder and incorporate in by kneading and folding until evenly distributed.
+Wrap pink dough in plastic wrap and place both dough balls into the freezer for 5 minutes.

 TIP: You will probably have to refresh your other color dough in the freezer for 5 minutes while working on the first color dough.